thomascheng88/web_auto_framework/README.md

 This project contains the files for a simple python based bbd style test automation framework template

-## Introduction to the test script
+### Introduction to the test script
-There is one test script:test_home_page.py.
-This script's purpose is to check objective
+There is one example test script:test_home_page.py This script's purpose is to check objective
 1. Homepage is displayed

-See video for an example on how to execute script: cg_demo.mp4

 ### Setup & Configuration Instructions Before Running the Script: